113th Cavalry Regiment: 113th Cavalry (I)

-The 1st Squadron, 113th Cavalry was reactivated on 11 September 1992, at ceremonies at Camp Dodge, Iowa, from former elements of the 194th Cavalry.
+113th Cavalry (II)

+On 4 May 1992, the 113th Cavalry was constituted and allotted to the Iowa National Guard.
+On 1 September, it was organized from the Iowa elements of the 194th Cavalry Regiment, namely Troop C at Le Mars and Troop D at Waterloo.
+The battle participation credits earned by National Guard units in Le Mars (Company K, 133rd Infantry Regiment) and Waterloo (Companies B and D, 133rd Infantry Regiment) during World War II entitled their descendants in the new 113th Cavalry to display battle honors for the Tunisia, Anzio, Naples-Foggia, Rome-Arno, North Apennines, and Po Valley campaigns.
+The new 113th Cavalry was also entrusted to display the battle honors of the former 113th Cavalry/113th Armor "as a challenge and a trust."
+The 1st Squadron, 113th Cavalry was reactivated on 11 September 1992, at ceremonies at Camp Dodge, Iowa.
 In 1996 the squadron was restructured for the next ten years with the Headquarters and Headquarters Troop (HHT) at Sioux City, Iowa, Troops A and B at Camp Dodge, Troop C at Le Mars, and Troops D, E and later Troop F at Waterloo.
-With the next reorganization, Troops D, E and F were detached when the 1-113th Cavalry reorganized into a RSTA (Cavalry) and became an organic asset to the 2d Brigade Combat Team, 34th Infantry Division.
+With the next reorganization, Troops D, E and F were detached when the 1-113th Cavalry reorganized into a RSTA (cavalry) and became an organic asset to the 2d Brigade Combat Team, 34th Infantry Division.
 It remains an active duty unit of the Iowa National Guard.

-There are three troops that comprise the 1-113th Cavalry and one support unit along with a Headquarters Troop.
+1-113th Cavalry is currently composed of a headquarters and headquarters troop, three line troops, and one support unit.
 Troops A and B drill at Camp Dodge, Iowa, and Troop C is headquartered in Le Mars, Iowa.
 The support unit, Company D, 334th Brigade Support Battalion (BSB), trains in Sioux City, along with the HHT, as well as a detachment from 2168th Transportation Company (TC).
 Troop C returned from Iraq in October 2006.
 Troop A deployed in June 2007, and the squadron as a whole, including Company D, 334th BSB, and the 2168th Transportation Company, deployed in November 2010 with the 2d Brigade Combat Team as part of Operation Enduring Freedom.